A lot or a little?

 What parents need to know

-Parents need to know that the sparkling writing style and humorous story line are both engaging and highly appealing.
+Parents need to know that Ramona the Pest is the second book in the Ramona series, which begins with Beezus and Ramona.
+Its sparkling writing style and humorous story line are both engaging and highly appealing.
 Although referred to as a "pest," Ramona is a young protagonist with pure intentions and common fears.
 Writing may contain some big words that might require further definition when being read to/by younger readers.
 Art ranges from simple sketches to detailed line drawings and complements the text well.
+An audiobook version of both this book, as ell as the whole five-book Ramona series, is narrated by Stockard Channing.

 What's the story?